-A. Personal Statement
+Personal Statement

 The long-term goals of our research are to understand how protein conformational ensembles are reshaped by perturbations and to quantify how these perturbations impact protein function and organismal fitness.
-We are best known for creating multitemperature X-ray data collection approaches, which are especially powerful when paired with multiconformer computational modeling to reveal otherwise inaccessible features of conformational ensembles.
+To accomplish these goals, we create new computational and biophysical approaches to study how proteins move between different conformational states.
+A primary guiding principle of our research is that physical perturbations (such as temperature or pressure) can often reveal the same "hidden" conformations exploited by biochemical perturbations (such as ligand binding or mutation).
+In 2011, I started my independent research career as a QB3 at UCSF Fellow and in 2013 was appointed as an Assistant Professor of Bioengineering and Therapeutic Sciences, with promotion to Associate Professor with tenure in 2016.
+We are best known for creating multitemperature X-ray data collection approaches, which are especially powerful when paired with multiconformer computational modeling to reveal otherwise inaccessible attributes of conformational ensembles.
 My group has also pioneered methods to model and evaluate the data emerging from the "resolution revolution" in cryo-electron microscopy.
-I took advantage of a sabbatical to immerse myself in the practical aspects of electron microscopy data collection and processing.
+I took advantage of a Sackler Sabbatical Fellowship at UC Berkeley (host: Eva Nogales) to immerse myself in the practical aspects of electron microscopy data collection and processing.
 I have brought this new perspective back to UCSF, as my group integrates high resolution EM, X-ray, NMR, and computation to improve protein engineering and small molecule discovery.
-I care deeply about mentorship: my first three postdoctoral fellows are on their desired career trajectories (D. Keedy, Assistant Professor at CCNY; B. Hudson, Scientist at Relay Therapeutics; S. de Oliviera at Frontier Medicines); my first five graduate students have moved onto postdoctoral training (R. Woldeyes, with Wah Chiu/Stanford; D. Mavor, with Dan Bolon/UMass; B. Barad with Danielle Grotjahn/Scripps), transitioned into a staff scientist role (J. Biel, with the X-ray facility at UCSF), or launched successful careers in industry (A. van Benschoten, data scientist at Oracle).
+I care deeply about mentorship: my first two postdoctoral fellows are on their desired career trajectories (Daniel Keedy, now Assistant Professor at CCNY; Brandi Hudson, now Scientist at Relay Therapeutics); my first three graduate students have moved onto postdoctoral training (Rahel Woldeyes, with Wah Chiu at Stanford; David Mavor, with Dan Bolon at UMass) or launched successful careers (Andrew van Benschoten is a data scientist at Oracle).
 In addition, I have incorporated new technologies in teaching, establishing a deep sequencing-based project course that published multiple papers with student co-authors and a new "Methods in Structural Biology" class, with EM, X-ray, and NMR data collection at UCSF or the Advanced Light Source at LBNL.